garysweaver/todomvc-vanillajs-restful/README.md

 ### Issues

 Currently marking all and deleting all doesn't work yet.
+Editing doesn't work either.

 ### License